jrpool/jsonresume-theme-a11y/README.md

 #### Introduction

-As described above, your résumé will be partitioned into sections.
+As described above, your résumé will be partitioned into sections, each represented in your source file as a root-level property.

 Each section has a format, a “title” (i.e. metafact), and some content.
 To specify a section, make it an object with `format`, `title`, and `data` properties, whose values comply with the requirements given below.

-The `title` property of a section object may, if you wish, be identical to the name of the property whose value that object is.
-For example, if there is a `hobbies` property and your legend translates `hobbies` to “Leisure activities”, you can make the `title` value `hobbies`, just like the property name.

-However, you may prefer to have a reusable legend while customizing some of the titles, such as replacing "hobbies" with "What I do after work".

 Some formats require that the `data` property have an object value and that this value have a `head` property.
 In such cases, the `head` property’s value is an object with `size` and `data` properties.
 The `size` value is an integer from 1 (largest) through 7 (smallest).
 The `data` value is a stringable.